 The Oberlin College Writing Center offers both drop-in meetings and appointments.
 If you are looking for assistance in a particular field of discipline, feel free to check the schedule to find out if there's a WA with that expertise.
 In any case, all of our WAs can assist with any kind of assignment and will be able to point you to further resources, if you need them.

-The most important thing to know is that your questions and priorities drive the session; WAs are interested in talking about what you want to work on, and we have no set agenda for what we will cover in each session.
+The most important thing to know is that your questions and priorities drive the session; WAs will work with you to develop an agenda based on your needs, the due date, and other considerations.
 If at any point a strategy or activity that a WA is using with you is not working, let them know—it’s not rude or disrespectful to do so, and we really encourage it!

 What to Bring to a Session

 It’s best to come to a session with the following: